thosgood/this-weeks-finds/markdown/101-151/week108.md

-In the Weeks to come I want to talk about quantum gravity, and especially the relation between general relativity and spinors, since Barrett and Crane and I have some new papers out about how you can describe "quantum 4-geometries" - geometries of spacetime which have a kind of quantum discreteness at the Planck scale - starting from the mathematics of spinors.
+In the Weeks to come I want to talk about quantum gravity, and especially the relation between general relativity and spinors, since Barrett and Crane and I have some new papers out about how you can describe "quantum 4-geometries" --- geometries of spacetime which have a kind of quantum discreteness at the Planck scale --- starting from the mathematics of spinors.

-But first I want to say a bit about CTCS '97 - a conference on category theory and computer science organized by Eugenio Moggi and Giuseppe Rosolini.
+But first I want to say a bit about CTCS '97 --- a conference on category theory and computer science organized by Eugenio Moggi and Giuseppe Rosolini.
 It was so well-organized that they handed us the conference proceedings when we arrived:

-1) Eugenio Moggi and Giuseppe Rosolini, eds., Category Theory and Computer Science, Lecture Notes in Computer Science 1290, Springer Verlag, Berlin, 1997.
+1) Eugenio Moggi and Giuseppe Rosolini, eds., _Category Theory and Computer Science_, Lecture Notes in Computer Science **1290**, Springer Verlag, Berlin, 1997.

 It was held in Santa Margherita Ligure, a picturesque little Italian beach town near Genoa - the perfect place to spend all day in the